dt-orders/keptn-onboarding/README.md

 ### send deployment events

+For the first time, ensure that the keptn CLI returns to the prompt without errors and that each service completes the deployment into staging before sending next event by monitoring the keptn bridge

 ```
 keptn send event new-artifact --project=keptnorders --service=frontend --image=robjahn/keptn-orders-front-end --tag=1
 keptn send event new-artifact --project=keptnorders --service=customer --image=robjahn/keptn-orders-customer-service --tag=1